McQbis/BookScanner/README.md

 DB_PASSWORD=
 # Host address of your database
 DB_HOST=
-# Port your database is listening on (5432 is default for PostgreSQL)
+# Port your database is listening on (5432 is the default for PostgreSQL)
 DB_PORT=5432